Tackling the Dips

-But, as I realised in the most recent Facebook LIVE Q&A’s that I’ve been hosting on the Virgin Money London Marathon Facebook page every two weeks (the next one is on Friday 3 March at 6pm), it’s also a difficult time because the miles are starting to stack up, the training is getting tougher and bodies are starting to creak and crack in places you didn’t know could hurt.
+But, as I realised in the most recent Facebook LIVE Q&A’s that I’ve been hosting on the Virgin Money London Marathon Facebook page every two weeks, it’s also a difficult time because the miles are starting to stack up, the training is getting tougher and bodies are starting to creak and crack in places you didn’t know could hurt.
 I’ve had plenty of questions about what to do when a little pain becomes a bigger injury, how to respond, and just what to do to manage things.

 Walking the tightrope

 Better running is a delicate balancing act that we don’t always get right.
 When you’re trying to run a marathon for the first or 15th time it means stretching your boundaries a little more than you normally would.
 There’s a risk with boundary pushing that can result in in injury or illness.
 When we push too hard, fail to listen to our bodies and over strive for personal success it’s almost inevitable that without careful management we’ll topple off the knife edge and get injured.

 Depending on the type and severity of the injury it could mean a simple lay-off for a few days or, if more serious, a more prolonged period of enforced rest.

 As you move through February and into March with your marathon training and things start to test your tolerance levels in so many ways, it’s increasingly important to listen intently to the signs, symptoms and signals that your body is telling you and back off (without feeling guilty!), rather than bash on, when you feel a potential injury hot spot.